joestubbs/coe379L-sp25/docs/unit03/neural_networks.rst

 Let's break down the summary:

-**Model.** The type of model of listed, in this case it is a Sequential model
+**Model.** The type of model of listed, in this case it is a Sequential model.

 **Layer (type).**
 Each layer in the model is listed along with its type.
 For example, "dense"